csound-plugins/csound-plugins/README.md

 ### poly

-Parallel and sequential multiplexing opcodes, they enable to create and control multiple instances of a csound opcode
+Parallel and sequential multiplexing opcodes, they enable the creation and control of multiple instances of a csound opcode

 ### else